2023 Nashville school shooting: Controversy over Hale's writings

 In the immediate aftermath of the shooting, police officers collected what was initially described as a "manifesto" authored by Hale.
 David Rausch, the director of the Tennessee Bureau of Investigation, later called the descriptor a "mischaracterization", describing the writings as a document detailing Hale's plan and "journal-type rantings".
 The MNPD denied requests for the files by The Tennessean and state senator Todd Gardenhire, who argued, along with some open-government advocates, that Tennessee's public records laws required the release of the writings.
 Metro Nashville Council Member Courtney Johnston said that the FBI had told her that the documents would not be released because they detailed a "blueprint of total destruction" and could inspire other shooters.
 Several Tennessee politicians and public figures—including Elon Musk and Donald Trump Jr.—publicly called for the release of the documents.
 Senator Bill Hagerty said, "I think people do deserve to know what took place [and] what was in the mind of this sick person that committed these heinous murders."
 House Republican Caucus Chairman Jeremy Faison attributed the lack of a legislative response to the shootings to the delayed release, saying, "We cannot possibly address this horrific situation until we know what was in [the] manifesto."

 On April 28, 2023, Tennessee Governor Bill Lee announced that, per his communications with Drake, the writings would be released "very soon".
 When the Tennessee Firearms Association, among other organizations, filed suit to obtain the writings, the MNPD announced that, in the face of "pending litigation", it would delay the release on the advice of counsel.
 The Covenant School sought to intervene in both cases to protect "sensitive information owned by The Covenant School" from being released, and a collection of Covenant parents, representing 75% of the families at the school, sought to provide argument that the writings—even in a redacted form—should not be released at all.
 A judge granted the requests to intervene by the school and the parents.
 In March 2024, a federal judge in Tennessee ordered the FBI to hand over the manifesto left behind by the shooter.
+On February 4, 2026, the Court of Appeals of Tennessee issued a ruling that required the trial court to proceed in having the documents made available for inspection.